snoble/joinable_arrays/README.md

 ```

 The simplest join is `outer_join` which is a method on `JoinableArray` and requires another `JoinableArray` as its parameter and returns a 3rd `JoinableArray` which is the outer join of the original two `JoinableArray` instances.
 The elements of the returned `JoinableArray` is defined by the block passed to `outer_join`.
 The block accepts two parameters: the first is an element from the first `JoinableArray` and the second is from the other `JoinableArray`.
 The block returns the value of resulting `JoinableArray`

+## Installation

+Add this line to your application's Gemfile:

+    gem 'joinable_array'

+And then execute:

+    bundle

+Or install it yourself as:

+    gem install joinable_array